sweattep/ancient_quotes/README.md

 >Do not strut arrogantly about the earth: you cannot break it open, nor match the mountains in height.

+>And he was arrogant, he and his soldiers, in the land, without right, and they thought that they would not be returned to Us.

 >And when they encounter those who have attained faith, they say, "We have attained faith."
 But when they are alone with their Satans, they say, "We are indeed with you; we are only ridiculing."

+>Perhaps my Lord will guide me to the sound way.

 >But all things We have enumerated in writing.